dewittpe/pedbp/README.md

 ### Shiny Application
-An interactive [Shiny](https://shiny.rstudio.com/) application is also available. well.
+An interactive [Shiny](https://shiny.rstudio.com/) application is also available.
 After installing the pedbp package and the suggested packages, you can run the app locally via

 ```r